uktrade/tamato/README.rst

 .. code:: sh

     # to overwrite default db dump name pass in DUMP_FILE=tamato_db.sql
+    # this overwrites the default file set in the makefile variable
     $ make docker-db-dump

 To get a database dump, please contact the `TAP team`_.